Social Impact Bonds are designed to increase funding for preventative services that improve social outcomes.

 The social impact bond was developed by Social Finance, an organisation that works to develop the social investment market.

 Yes, the first Social Impact Bond was developed in 2010 to reduce re-offending by providing intensive support to 3,000 prison leavers from Peterborough Prison to help them settle back into the community and reduce re-offending.
-Other SIBs have followed including:
+Other Social Impact Bonds have followed including:

 It’s All About Me (IAAM) – Adoption Bond where 18 Voluntary Adoption Agencies are funded to secure adoptions for hard to place children.

-Manchester City Council – Children in Care SIB to pilot the effectiveness of Multi-Dimensional Treatment Foster Care (MTFC) in moving children and young people from residential to family placements (either home or foster care).
-The focus is on 11-14 years with highest levels of need.
+Manchester City Council – Children in Care Social Impact Bond to pilot the effectiveness of Multi-Dimensional Treatment Foster Care (MTFC) in moving children and young people from residential to family placements (either home or foster care).
+The focus is on 11 to 14 years with highest levels of need.

 Essex County Council – Children at risk of going into care, which is targeted at children on the edge of care or custody.
 Multi Systemic Therapy (MST) services will be delivered to each individual in the cohort for an average of between three and five months.